-The Center for the Study of Inflammatory Bowel Disease (CSIBD) is a multidisciplinary program to define fundamental mechanisms underlying Crohn’s disease and ulcerative colitis and is sponsored by the National Institute of Diabetes and Digestive and Kidney Diseases.
+The CSIBD is a multidisciplinary program to define fundamental mechanisms underlying Crohn’s disease and ulcerative colitis and is sponsored by the National Institute of Diabetes and Digestive and Kidney Diseases.

-Our research is organized around the central hypothesis that IBD results from activation by luminal bacteria or their products of an upregulated chronic immune response due to genetically determined alterations of epithelial cell or immune function including a lack of appropriate downregulatory functions.
-The major advances made possible by the CSIBD include the development and characterization of new genetic mouse models of IBD, delineation of mechanisms of lymphocyte activation and leukocyte recruitment to sites of inflammation, characterization of mechanisms of innate immune response, identification of key peptides involved in sustaining mucosal integrity, characterization of the mechanisms of mucosal healing following injury, improved understanding of the regulation of epithelial function, functional mapping of genetic variants in IBD, mucosal immune responses, and delineation of the mechanisms of mucosal:microbial interaction.
+Research at all levels is driven by a central hypothesis that the major forms of IBD result from the interaction between permissive genetically determined features of the host/patient and luminal bacteria (and possibly other environmental factors) which upregulate and activate mucosal immune and inflammatory pathways without sufficient regulatory controls.
+The major advances made possible by the CSIBD include the development and characterization of new genetic mouse models of IBD, delineation of mechanisms of lymphocyte activation and leukocyte recruitment to sites of inflammation, characterization of mechanisms of innate immune response, identification of key peptides involved in sustaining mucosal integrity, characterization of the mechanisms of mucosal healing following injury, improved understanding of the regulation of epithelial function, functional mapping of genetic variants in IBD, mucosal immune responses and delineation of the mechanisms of mucosal:microbial interaction.

 A major focus of CSIBD research is the coordinated multi-disciplinary study of mechanisms leading to chronic intestinal inflammation and delineation of interactions between environmental factors and different genetic loci.
-The Center also actively promotes clinical and translational research efforts to apply insights gained in studying various disease mechanisms through its five biomedical cores.
-The cores include the Genetics, Genomics, and Molecular Biology Core, the Morphology Core, the Immunology Core, the Genetic Animal Model Core, and the Clinical/Tissue Core.
+The Center also actively promotes clinical and translational research efforts to apply insights gained in studying various disease mechanisms through its five biomedical cores: the Human Genetics and Microbiome Core, the Morphology Core, the Immunology Core, the Genetic Animal Models Core and the Clinical Core.

 The Center goals are as follows:

-- Fostering research in basic science areas relevant to better understanding of mucosal immune function and epithelial biology in IBD
+- Promote research in basic science areas relevant to better understanding of mucosal immune function and epithelial biology in IBD

-- Furthering the study of the pathogenesis of IBD
+- Promote the study of the pathogenesis of IBD

-- Facilitating interactions among scientists exploring diverse fields which share relevance to IBD
+- Promote interactions among scientists exploring diverse fields that share relevance to IBD

-- Providing an environment and mechanism to foster development of young investigators focused on IBD
+- Provide an environment and mechanism to foster development of young investigators focused on IBD